 5.2.1 General

 This clause describes the authentication procedure for Ambient IoT devices for both Inventory procedure and Command procedure when authentication is triggered by the network.
+Authentication is always performed for the Inventory procedure.

 Editor’s Note: The alignment with the ID privacy procedure is FFS.